Kim Kardashian West working to free a 62-year-old grandmother from prison

 ABC News confirmed that West has spoken with President Donald Trump's son-in-law and senior adviser Jared Kushner about the pardon and release of Alice Marie Johnson, who has been in federal prison since October 1996, after she was convicted in a drug trafficking case.

 The website Mic first reported that Kardashian West had been in communication with the White House.
+A White House spokesperson did not respond to a request for comment.

-According to the website, Kardashian West got in touch with Johnson after she saw a video Mic produced in October about the first-time offender and reported model prisoner.
+A source familiar with the issue told ABC News that Kardashian spoke on the phone with Kushner, noting that she has been working with her personal lawyer, Shawn Holley, to bring attention to Johnson’s case since the reality star became aware of it several months ago.

-Kardashian West tweeted about the video, which has been viewed nearly four million times.
+Holley has also been in touch with lawyers in the jurisdiction of Johnson’s court case, the source said.

 This is so unfair... https://t.co/W3lPINbQuy— Kim Kardashian West (@KimKardashian) October 26, 2017